foldda/rda/README.md

 ---

-## License

-Released under the MIT License.
+RDA is released under the MIT License.

 "Recursive Delimited Array" and "RDA" are trademarks of Foldda Pty Ltd.